Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 - Key notes: Power/Admin set report display for Self/App.
 Admin set report for all Apps
 - Permissions can be given to specific reports.
 Report Embedding can be viewed by anyone (URL)

-**Alerts & Creation & Actions & Management** - Create notifications when defined conditions met based on a search completed and perform action.
+**Alerts & Creation & Actions & Management** - Create notifications when defined conditions are met based on a completed search and perform action.
 - Alert types: Scheduled & Real-time
 - Trigger once: Alert created once within specified timerange.
 - Throttle Checkbox = Alert suppression.